 • The land area shall be utilized only for the purpose of deciding the category of the schools, that is branch school, middle school, secondary and senior secondary level school.

-• Even with ample funds and land, a school with 6,200 sqm built-up carpet area cannot exceed 48 total sections.
+• Even with ample funds and land, a school with 6,200 sqm built-up area cannot exceed 48 total sections.

 1. Old Norms vs. New Norms – What’s Changed?